 Cost of Treating TB

 Treating one patient costs OpASHA just $80.
 We work closely with India’s government program, the National Tuberculosis Program (RNTCP), and receive an estimated $115 of donated tuberculosis medicines, hospital care, and diagnostic services from the government.
-OpASHA spends the majority of the remaining $80 on salaries and program expenses for the counselors and providers.
+OpASHA spends the majority of the remaining $80 on salaries and program expenses for the providers and community partners.
 The RNTCP also awards a grant for providing TB treatment and other TB services particularly in slum areas.
 The grant typically is received two years after a center was opened and fully covers our ongoing operating costs (i.e., $80 per patient).
 That way, our centers are fully sustainable in India and require no additional future funding.
 On average, each center serves about 40 patients at a time.

 Download our audited financials.